mvervuurt/aikitchen/index.md

 title: AI and Agents Kitchen
 layout: home
 ---
-Window with a view on AI and Agents
+Blog posts on AI and Agents.
+This blog accompanies the github repository: [aikitchen](https://github.com/mvervuurt/aikitchen).